zihanjasmine/304-Final/README.md

-# Estimation of COVID-19 cases in Ontario
+# Elderly, Male, Sporadic Population is More Likely to Get Severe COVID-19

-This repo provides an estimation of COVID-19 cases in Ontario.
+This repo provides an estimation of the probability of developing severe COVID-19 symptoms.
 We focus on how gender and age group affect the probability of getting COVID-19.
-The COIVD-19 dataset is open data obtained from Ontario Data Catalogue.
+The COIVD-19 dataset is open data obtained from Open Data Toronto.

 ## File Structure

-Inputs contains the raw data downloaded from Ontario Data Catalogue.
+Inputs contains the raw data downloaded from Open Data Toronto.

-Outputs are consist of paper and data.
-Data contains the raw data and cleaned data.
-Paper contains the rmd and pdf file of our paper.
+Outputs are consist of the rmd and pdf file of "Elderly, Male, Sporadic Population is More Likely to Get Severe COVID-19" paper.

 Scripts are consist of the R script about gathering data, data cleaning and preparation and data stimulation.